jordivdommele/Compmus/index.md

 -------------------------------------

-This shows how metallicas music should interact with emotions
+This shows how metallicas music should interact with emotions bl

 ### Rhythmical analysis of the working from home playlists; is there correlation?
 ```{r}